-Financial Risks And Personal Finance Risk Management, Part 1
+Financial Risks and Personal Finance Risk Management, Part 1

 Risk management is a methodology to mitigate negative consequences resulting from threats and uncertainties.
 In this article, I’ll be exploring financial risks focused on personal finance and how to minimize these risks.
 Since risk management is a huge topic, I am going to limit it within the scope of the REAL Wealth Building framework — specifically, we will be looking at (1) income risks, (2) expense risks, (3) assets and investment risks, and (4) credit and debt risks.